chikamichi/jumoku/README.md

 Actually the RawTree class is nothing but the mixin code snippet above.

-`tree` is now a raw tree object shipping with some default options:
+`tree` is now a tree object shipping with some default options:

-* it is a valid tree as defined above, and it ensures it will remain so
+* it is a valid tree *per se* (undirected, acyclic, connected graph), and Evergreen API's methods will ensure it remains so
-* no constraint for the branching number
+* no constraint for the branching number (number of branches per node)
-* it is a undirected tree which operators ensure it remains acyclic and connected

 What if we want to customize it a bit?

     # Not yet!
-    tree = Evergreen::RawTree.new do |conf|
+    tree = Evergreen::Tree.new do |conf|
       conf.branching_number = 4     # at most 4 children per node
       conf.unique = true            # no duplicated node names allowed
-      conf.direction = :bottom_up   # default is :top_down
     end

-Then, we can think about implementing specialized trees (arborescence, binary trees, AVL, Red-Black... [and much more](http://en.wikipedia.org/wiki/List_of_graph_theory_topics#Trees)) and the appropriate set of search/traversal algorithms if needed.

 ## Install, first steps and notes

-One issue with Graphy, as with any other graph lib outthere, is that it provides classes, not modules.
-I forked Graphy and switch from a class-based implementation to a module-based one (adding a class layer btw, so the public API remains the same).
-Hence both behaviors are provided: mixin and subclassing. evergreen can in turn provides the same flexibility.

 In order to play with Evergreen, you must:

     git clone git://github.com/chikamichi/graphy.git
     cd graphy
     rake install

     cd..

     git clone git://github.com/chikamichi/evergreen.git
     cd evergreen
     rake install